How To Become A Traveling Nurse And Do Medical Missions Right

 Since I stumbled on that first medical mission in Kenya, this profession has taken me on more adventures than I could ever imagine.
 I’ve worn a hazmat suit to treat Ebola patients in Sierra Leone, delivered surprise twins in Haiti, climbed through the rubble of Kathmandu after the earthquake, and spent more days in makeshift clinics in remote villages than I can count.
 It has been a long journey measured not just in miles, but also in how I view my role in this work.

-How Not to Volunteer Like a Basic Nurse
+How Not To Do Medical Missions Like a Basic Nurse

 Give as much you’re getting.

 Real talk: Nurses who do medical missions get a LOT out of it for ourselves.
 People are constantly telling me how wonderful and inspiring I am; I get to put this on my resume and seem like a combination of Mother Teresa and Dr. Quinn, Medicine Woman (who doesn’t want to hire her?); I get to travel to new places and have amazing experiences that most people could only dream of.
 In return, I’d better do some research to make sure the program I’m volunteering with is making anywhere near that much of a positive impact on the community I’m serving.